olivierjuanedf/ElectricSystemPlanning/doc/PracticalSession3-European-System-Planning/European-system_tutorial.md

 - (if too slow UC resolution time...) [solver_params.json](../../input/long_term_uc/solver_params.json):
     - "<span style="color:#32B032; font-weight:bold">name</span>": **name of the solver to be used** (*str*, that must be in the set {"highs", "gurobi"} - use lower letters)
-    - (optional) "licence_file": **name of the solver licence file** (only for Gurobi; to be obtained from https://portal.gurobi.com/iam/register with your student email).
+    - (optional) "license_file": **name of the solver license file** (only for Gurobi; to be obtained from https://portal.gurobi.com/iam/register with your student email).
     **N.B.** This file has to be provided at the root of this project

 - **[NOT TO BE MODIFIED during this practical class]** [elec-europe_eraa-available-values.json](../../input/long_term_uc/elec-europe_eraa-available-values.json): containing values available in the ERAA extract provided in folder [data/](../../data/):